Skip to content

 jsonl.dump(data, fd, text_mode=False)

-Append the data to the end of the existing file
+Append to an existing file

 import gzip